calculquebec/cq-formation-cip201/doc/en/index.rst

 The next section introduces the two **types of compute jobs**. :doc:`Serial jobs
 <task-types/serial>` are the simplest. :doc:`Parallel jobs
 <task-types/parallel>` deserve a more in-depth presentation, including the
-difference between multi-threaded and MPI programs.
+differences between multi-threaded and MPI programs.
 Data parallelism is briefly discussed and is the topic of a subsequent workshop, *Data parallelism on the clusters* (CIP202).